Rahab-19/Rahab-19/README.md

 </p>

 ## 🚀 About Me
-I am an aspiring data analyst with a background in healthcare, skilled in Python, SQL, and Power BI.
-I have hands-on experience in data analysis, machine learning, and data visualization through real-world projects such as fraud detection and sentiment analysis.
-I am passionate about using data to solve problems, uncover insights, and support better decision-making while continuously growing my skills in data science.
+I am an aspiring data analyst with skills in SQL, Excel and Python.
+Focused on turning raw data into insights and automation repetitive tasks.
+Currently transitioning from pharmacy into data science
 When I'm not working with data, I enjoy hiking, paddling, going to the gym, and spending time with family and friends.
 I love the "aha!" moment when data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->